dnsimple/dnsimple-support/content/articles/okta-identity-provider.markdown

 ## Linking a DNSimple user to an Okta identity

-When a DNSimple user exists in a DNSimple account _before_ SSO is enabled, they will be required to link their Okta identity to verify ownership of both DNSimple users.
+When a DNSimple user exists in a DNSimple account _before_ SSO is enabled, they will be required to link their Okta identity to verify ownership of both DNSimple and Okta user accounts.
 To link a DNSimple user to an Okta identity:

 1. Go to the User Settings page.
 1. In the Identities card, click <label>Add</label> next to the Okta identity provider.